APPLICATION FOR NAVAC BOARD CERTIFIED CHAPLAIN

 PPS6 Provide religious/spiritual resources appropriate to the care recipients, families, and staff.

-PPS7 Develop, coordinate, and facilitate public worship/spiritual practices appropriate to diverse settings and needs.
+PPS7 Develop, coordinate, and facilitate public worship/spiritual practices appropriate to diverse settings and

 PPS8 Facilitate theological/spiritual reflection for those in one’s care practice.